-Despite the name and the privacy angle, TorGuard has nothing to do with the Tor Project.
-Instead it's a company which offers a range of privacy-related products, including an anonymous VPN plan for protecting your privacy while using torrents (which is where the "tor" comes from).
+The name may look very familiar, but despite sharing the same privacy angle, TorGuard has nothing to do with the Tor Project.
+Instead, it's a company which offers a range of products, including an anonymous VPN plan for protecting your privacy while using torrents (which is where the 'Tor' part of the name comes from).

 - Want to try TorGuard?
 Check out the website here

 TorGuard supports connecting from 8 to 12 devices simultaneously, depending on your plan.
 That's better than many, although Atlas VPN, IPVanish, Surfshark, Windscribe and others have no fixed device limits at all.

 TorGuard's network mostly supports P2P, although in March 2022 the company announced it had begun blocking BitTorrent traffic on US servers, apparently to prevent 'network abuse.'

 This isn't bad value, but shop around and there's plenty of cash to be saved.
 Private Internet Access offers a great service for $3.33 per month on the annual plan, for instance, and a tiny $2.03 a month for three years (with three months free).

 TorGuard offers dedicated streaming and residential IPs for multiple countries and US states, potentially allowing you to unblock just about anything in your destination country, from an extra $7.99 a month.
 There's way more choice than you'll get with most vendors, and the residential IPs are far more likely to unblock your favorite websites, but there are cheaper options around.
 NordVPN provides static IPs for $70 a year ($5.83 a month), while Ivacy asks a minimal $1.99 a month.